marcuskeenan/Catalog/README.md

 ```
 python application.py
 ```
-to run the Flask web server.
+This will run the Flask web server.
 In your browser visit **http://localhost:5000** to view the catalog app.
 After loggin in, you should be able to view, add, edit, and delete catalog items and categories.